 After the trails meeting Saturday I had about an hour before lunch, which was just the right amount of time to go berry picking.
 I really enjoy picking berries not only because I like eating the pies and syrups that come from them, but also my love to just be outside enjoying nature.
 This Saturday black berry pie was on my mind and the weather was just perfect for it.
 I figured that maybe I could cash on an “I owe you” and have my wife bake me one of those mouth-watering pies she’s known for.

 Blackberries however have one added challenge that one must not take lightly before encountering: thorns.
 I’m talking the kind that will make you look like you wrestled with a mountain lion that hasn’t eaten in weeks.
-Many times the true extent of the damage is not realized right away when the body is filled with adrenaline and visions of pie sitting next to a scope of ice cream.
+Many times the true extent of the damage is not realized right away when the body is filled with adrenaline and visions of pie sitting next to a scoop of ice cream.
 However when you hit the shower that night you’ll know that you were in a battle.
 The amazing thing about blackberries is the entire plant from head to toe is full of thorns.

 The funny thing is that I keep coming back for more.
 I’m like an addict hooked on their black magic and can’t escape their spell.
 Sometimes it takes a day or two of healing before I return.
 The only sad part of this story is there is a new type of fruit fly that has been found in Wisconsin from afar that has also found its way to Burnett County.
 These fruit flies are a serious threat to many types of berries and have almost ruined my raspberry crop.